peterhalpin/PeerLearningActivity/README.md

     1. Netlify account

 1. Conventions
+	1. Indentations in js files are 2 spaces.

     1. To create a new React component, instead of manually doing it, run this command to automatically generate one: